 a) How long have they been in business?

-You will usually be better off if the factoring company has been around several years.
-This will ensure they have a track record managing a client portfolio.
+You are usually better off if the factoring company has been around for several years.
+This experience helps ensure they have a track record managing a client portfolio.

 b) Are they familiar with the storm response industry?

 Most factoring companies operate in niche industries.
 Even those who are generalists have preferences.
-You will be better served with a company familiar with the electric utility restoration industry.
+You are better served with a company familiar with the electric utility restoration industry.

 c) What is the size of their maximum facility?

 Some storm response companies can go from invoicing a few hundred thousand dollars to several million dollars in a very short time period.
 You need to ensure that the factoring company’s maximum financing is enough to support your growth.
-Otherwise, you could max out your line during a project.
+Otherwise, you could “max out” your factoring line during a project.

 Get more information